How to Ride an E-Bike

 4. Try Out Some of the Higher Pedal Assist Levels

-Once Level 1 feels like a breeze (or, perhaps, too slow) go ahead and repeat number 3 with all the levels of pedal assist, working your way up to Level 5, which hits max speeds of 20 MPH on the Premiere Edition and 28 PM on the Bluejay Sport.
+Once Level 1 feels like a breeze (or, perhaps, too slow) go ahead and repeat number 3 with all the levels of pedal assist, working your way up to Level 5, which hits max speeds of 20 MPH on the Premiere and 28 PM on the Bluejay Sport.
 Not comfortable with those speeds?
 No sweat.
 The beauty of an e-bike is that you can go just as fast as you feel comfortable.
 There’s no need to go any faster.

 5. Practice, Practice, Practice